Constipation is infrequent and/or uncomfortable bowel movements. Stool is often hard and dry. This is a common gastrointestinal complaint.

 Taking Laxatives, Stool Softeners, or Glycerin Suppositories

 Regularly using laxatives or enemas can be habit forming.
-Your bowels can become accustomed to these products and require them in order to produce a stool.
+Your bowels can become used to these products and require them to produce a stool.
 Stool softeners, though, are not habit-forming.
 Ask your doctor about how often and for how long to use these products.

 Retraining Your Bowels

 Set aside the same time each day to move your bowels.
-Typically, this works best after breakfast and coffee.
+Typically, this works best first thing in the morning.
 Sit on the toilet for 15-20 minutes.
 Over time, your body will learn to have regular bowel movements at the same time each day.

-Biofeedback works by attaching sensors to the body.
-These sensors give you information about your muscles.
+Biofeedback may be effective in certain conditions.
 By working with a therapist, you learn how to control certain muscles that can help you to move your bowels.